nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 #### 3.2.4.
 Listing all Completed Tasks

 There may be times when you would wish to review the tasks you have already completed.
 You can easily view all your completed task through **Today**'s `listcompleted` command.
-This will open a drop down list that will display all the tasks you have completed.
+This will bring up a list that will display all the tasks you have completed.
 Use the previously mentioned `list` command to hide this list again.

 ##### Format: `listcompleted`